 The 1927 flood left 9,000 homeless and killed 84 people, including Lt.
 Gov. S. Hollister Jackson.

 Bolton, Vt., suffered the worst.
 The town lay along the Winooski River, the most dangerous place to be.
 The river waters rose a foot an hour.
 Twenty-six residents of Bolton died in the 1927 flood, including 15 people killed when their boardinghouse was swept over Bolton Falls.

 A schoolteacher, 20-year-old Clara Thompson, watched the Winooski River carry away her little schoolhouse.

 The dilapidated Pinneo Flats Schoolhouse had been abandoned for 10 years when Bolton School Superintendent Edward Clark decided to repair it.
 He and two other parents worked summers, weekends and holidays to fix it up.
 The school reopened in the fall of 1926 with 17 students.

-Several of the school’s students died in the 1927 flood.
+Several of the school’s students died in the 1927 flood, which demolished the little schoolhouse.
 Clark vowed to rebuild it.
 He wrote to the editor of the Burlington Free Press, saying he could reopen the school in an empty barn on January 2 with donations of $1,000.

 The newspaper ran a campaign to raise money for the school from Nov.
 18 to Dec.
 30, reporting on donations as they came in.